meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 ![Sample Plot](plots/obj2_plot1.png)

-Fig. 2: Customers with which job type should marketing agents focus on?
+**Fig. 2: Customers with which job type should marketing agents focus their attention in the coming campaign?**

-Table 2: Does job type influences customer decision to subscribe?
+**Table 2: Does job type influences customer decision to subscribe?**

 |               |chi-square test    |
 |:-------------:|:-----------------:|